Who has TIME to post negative comments?

 Now that I’ve gotten on the train, I’m putting them in all the things.
 I love to just caramelize them for eggs, pizza-creations, and salads.
 That Plantain Ginger Protein Bread rocked.
 The natural next step was a muffin.

 I’m not exaggerating when I tell you this is one of the best muffins I’ve ever made.
 And it was easy.
-Half of the ingredients you just toss into a blender!
+Half of the ingredients are just tossed into a blender!

-After blending the plantain and the wet ingredients, you just pour it into the dry, give it a quick stir, and fold in the zucchini.
+After blending the plantain and the wet ingredients, pour it into the dry, give it a quick stir, and fold in the zucchini.

 The result of this plantain and zucchini combo is a fantastically moist, satisfying sweet muffin.
 Depending on the ripeness of your plantain (it should almost be black) and your preferences, you may not even need that extra bit of sweetener!

 Those of you who know me won’t be surprised that I amped up the protein in these.
-I used my favorite Growing Naturals Rice protein (discount code here).
+I used my favorite Growing Naturals Rice protein.
 With that addition, these muffins have more than 6 grams of protein!